simonmichael/hledger/hledger/hledger.m4.md

 You can't use hledger queries like `amt:0` or `amt:>10` in CSV rules.
 But you can often achieve the same thing with a regular expression.

-Also, remember the content and layout of number fields in CSV can vary a lot.
+Note the content and layout of number fields in CSV varies, and can change over time (eg if you switch data providers).
-And can change if you switch data providers in future.
+So numeric regexps are always somewhat specific to your particular CSV data;
-So it's a good idea to write defensive, robust regexps for numeric fields.
+and it's a good idea to make them defensive and robust if you can.

-Here are some examples; you may need to adapt them to your data:
+Here are some examples:

 - Does foo contain a non-zero number ? `if %foo [1-9]`
 - Is it negative ? `if %foo -`
 - Is it non-negative ? `if ! %foo -`
-- Is it >= 10 ? `if %foo [1-9][0-9]+\.|` (assuming a decimal period and no leading zeroes)
+- Is it >= 10 ? `if %foo [1-9][0-9]+\.` (assuming there's always a decimal period and no leading zeroes)
-- Is it >=10 and < 20 ? `if %foo \b1[0-9]\.|`
+- Is it >= 10 and < 20 ? `if %foo \b1[0-9]\.`

 ### Setting amounts